Axway/mft-convert/content/en/docs/TransferCFT/overview_intro/monitor_and_tracking_services.md

 ---

-    title: Tracking and monitoring services
+    title: "Tracking and monitoring services"
-    linkTitle: Tracking and monitoring services
+    linkTitle: "Tracking and monitoring services"
     weight: 140

----
-{{< TransferCFT/axwayvariablesComponentShortName  >}} offers transfer tracking, auditing (for configuration changes), and monitoring features that provide end-to-end transfer visibility, where additionally you can link transfers with your applications.
+---{{< TransferCFT/axwayvariablesComponentShortName  >}} offers transfer tracking, auditing (for configuration changes), and monitoring features that provide end-to-end transfer visibility, where additionally you can link transfers with your applications.
 See [Using Sentinel](../../using_sentinel).

 Additionally, you may implement Edge Agent reporting, as described in [Usage tracking](../../reporting).

-When using governance services, {{< TransferCFT/PrimaryCGorUM  >}} provides visibility services for {{< TransferCFT/axwayvariablesComponentLongName  >}} flows and statuses.
+When using governance services, both {{< TransferCFT/suitevariablesFlowManager  >}} and {{< TransferCFT/PrimaryCGorUM  >}} provide visibility services for {{< TransferCFT/axwayvariablesComponentLongName  >}} flows and statuses.
 See [About Governance services](../../governance_services_intro/governance_overview).

-{{< TransferCFT/PrimaryCGorUM  >}} provides:
+Flow Manager and {{< TransferCFT/PrimaryCGorUM  >}} provide:

 - Monitoring of registered Transfer CFTs status through heartbeats.
 Transfer CFT and its Copilot send heartbeats via the persistent mutually authenticated connection with Central Governance.
 - Deployment monitoring for: